Mikaela/mikaela.github.io/pages/matrix.markdown

 ##### ElementX

+If you are on an ElementX version from at least April 2025, you will find the option to hiding media from _advanced settings_:

 1. Open settings
+1. Open _Advanced settings_
+1. Scroll down to _Moderation and safety_
+1. Select _Hide media previews in timeline_.
+You may also like to select _Hide avatars in room invite requests_.

+Else you will find it from _developer settings_:

+1. Open settings
 1. Scroll down to the version number
 1. Tap the version number several times (7 for me)
-1. Open developer settings that are now visible
+1. Open _developer settings_ that are now visible
 1. Select the first option _Hide image & video previews_.
    1. Note that the same menu features a _Clear cache_ button on the bottom.
 It can help if you are stuck with spam invites from ignored user or otherwise